denandras/Zakjegyzet2/_notes/Public/meditáció/Figyeld meg a levegővételed megállását.md

 > Modern medicine says that sex helps blood circulation, sex helps relaxation.
 And those who suppress their sex may get into trouble – particularly heart trouble.
 They are right and Ayurveda is also right, but they seem contradictory.
 But Ayurveda was invented five thousand years before.
 Every man was doing much labor: life was labor, so there was no need to relax, there was no need to create artificial devices for blood circulation.

-> [[Freud]] says that sex is the best tranquilizer, and it is – at least for modern man.
+> [[Sigmund Freud]] says that sex is the best tranquilizer, and it is – at least for modern man.

 > On this path, the small self vanishes and you attain to the higher self, the supreme self.